ltiao/decks/bore-automl-seminar-2021/index.md

 ### Example: Neural Network Classifier

 An obvious choice is a *feed-forward neural network*
-- universal approximation
+1. universal approximation
-- easily scalable with stochastic optimization
+2. easily scalable with stochastic optimization
-- differentiable end-to-end wrt inputs $\mathbf{x}$
+3. differentiable end-to-end wrt inputs $\mathbf{x}$

+Downside: Data-intensive

 Notes:
 An obvious candidate for parameterizing this classifier is a neural network,